 If you believe the couple, around 70 percent of population in Kenya lives on income of $2 or less per day.
 One may not need large number of resources and funding to bring social changes in such countries.
 Tyler recently interacted with journalists and shared some details about the project.
 He pointed out that they were able to purchase land at cheaper rate as people were not completely aware about using soggy soil land for sustainable farming with available resources.
 They have planted 23 different types of fruits, nuts, and 127 trees.
 They have around 50 chickens in the farm for adequate supply of fresh eggs.
 Farm produces products like spinach, taro, onions, kale, rice, etc.

 Burgardt paid around $12,000 for their 2.5 acres of current farmland.
 They have also started their campaign on crowd funding site to raise funds for their next farm.
 Tyler is looking forward to collect $45,000 for their dream farm that would help 100 street children to stand on their own feet.
 Their organization is also educating street kids involved in this project about permaculture farming.
-This involves designing sustainable farmland that uses renewable resources for farming.
+This involves designing sustainable farmland that uses renewable resources for farming, what you can find out if you read permaculture design manual.

 Davidzon’s regenerative leadership institute is one of the most trusted names when it comes to permaculture education.
 The institute is present in 190 plus countries with millions of students.
 Lawyers, activists, doctors, students, and other professionals join these institutes to learn about sustainability.
 Institutes offer the best sleeping facilities along with non-processed, vegan, organic food items to eat.